Call Us On 01522 720280

 Posted on 19/06/2024 by Parklands

-A retirement village is an umbrella term generally used to describe a form of development where people of retirement age reside.
-In the USA, this is often understood as a community complex where people of retirement age choose to live amongst their peers to help maximise their enjoyment.
-It is a very popular concept, and has seen increasing growth in Great Britain over recent years.
+It is a very popular concept and has seen increasing growth in Great Britain over recent years.
 In the UK, the term was traditionally perceived as a label for care homes, sheltered housing, and groups of elderly people who require extra assistance day-to-day.
-Now, the term is evolving to include a new style of living, where people of retirement age reside within a community of people of a similar age (around 55+ years old) out of choice rather than necessity.
+Now, the term is evolving to include a new style of living, where people of retirement age reside within a community of people of a similar age (around 50+ years old) out of choice rather than necessity.

 Why Do People Move to Retirement Villages?